 Our Tengbouche monastery trek is by no means an easy task.
 With our expertise and experience, we will provide you with all the necessary information you need to make your trip a success.
 We will make sure that you are prepared both physically and mentally as well as to make sure that you have trained with and bring the necessary gear and equipment that will make your trip on the Tengbouche monastery trek is a pleasurable and successful adventure.

 Fly to Kathmandu, Some people may choose to fly in a day early to have an extra day in Kathmandu enjoying this fast paced city and help after the earthquake.
 You should aim to arrive on the afternoon, the day before the trek.
 There are plenty of sights to visit and explore and you can pick up any last minute items on the streets of the Thamel district.
 Two nights accommodation in Kathmandu is included in the cost of the trip.
-One night before and one night afterwards.
+One night before and one night afterwards on a shared basis.

 Fly from Kathmandu to Lukla.
 We will make an early morning start for the Twin Otter flight to Lukla (2,853m/ 9,360ft), the gateway to the Khumbu Region.
 This is an exciting flight, which should give a glimpse of Everest in the distance.
 In Lukla, we will meet our trek staff, porters or yak herders and set off straightaway for our first night’s stop at Phakding (2,600m/8,500ft).
 Or continue on to Monjo.
 Situated on the banks of the Dudh Kosi, which drains the whole of the Khumbu Region, this small hamlet is on the main trade route through the area and there are a number of clean, well-built lodges where we can spend the night.